learn-co-curriculum/react-hooks-components-basics/README.md

   </div>

   // Here is where the real magic comes in: we are rendering multiple components
-  // within a single parent component!
+  // within a single parent component.
 Pay close attention to that funky
   // content={'blah'} portion.
 We are defining a variable that is passed to
   // every Comment component.
 Thereafter, we can access that variable within
   // the component.